BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_3_Funding_a_Transaction_with_CPFP.md

    1. Find the `txid` and `vout` of the unconfirmed transaction.
 This may be the trickiest part, as `bitcoin-cli` generally tries to protect you from unconfirmed transactions.
 The sender might be able to send you this info; even with just the `txid`, you should be able to figure out the `vout` in a blockchain explorer.

-   You do have one other option: use `bitcoin-cli getmempool`, which can be used to list the contents of your entire mempool, where the unconfirmed transactions will be.
+   You do have one other option: use `bitcoin-cli getrawmempool`, which can be used to list the contents of your entire mempool, where the unconfirmed transactions will be.
 You may have to dig through several if the mempool is particularly busy.
-You can then get more information on a specific transaction with `bitcoin-cli getrawtransaction`:
+You can then get more information on a specific transaction with `bitcoin-cli getrawtransaction` with the verbose flag set to `true`:
    ```
 $ bitcoin-cli getrawmempool
 [